 The site bears a striking resemblance to the company’s first market on Bainbridge Island – downtown and flanked by a bank and Post Office.
 Studies have shown that grocery stores often serve as “anchors” and community gathering places, ensuring robust, healthy downtowns.

 “We really want to know what the community thinks of this site,” Weymer said, urging people to write to firstname.lastname@example.org with their thoughts.

-If we’re able to begin moving forward again, the plan is for the Gig Harbor market to be the next expression of the always-evolving Town & Country vision of "nourishing the quality of life through food, people and love."
+The plan is for the Gig Harbor market to be the next expression of the always-evolving Town & Country vision of "nourishing the quality of life through food, people and love."
 It likely will share many of the features in the company’s comprehensive remodel of Town & Country Market on Bainbridge Island, where the family-owned chain began more than 60 years ago.
-We’re talking an espresso shop, expanded food service area with fresh-baked flat breads, a staffed sushi counter, beer growler station and plenty of seating for people to gather over food and beverages.
-The Bainbridge market earned a LEED® Gold certification from the U.S. Green Building Council, and we'll approaching Gig Harbor with the same environmental building methods and operational practices learned from that process.
+This market includes an espresso shop, expanded food service area with fresh-baked flat breads, a staffed sushi counter, beer growler station and plenty of seating for people to gather over food and beverages.
+The Bainbridge market earned a LEED® Gold certification from the U.S. Green Building Council, and we'll approaching Gig Harbor with the same attention to environmental stewardship.

 So go ahead and drop us a note - we can't answer each of them due to the volume of emails, but we read every single note and appreciate them!